 This defense is available even if you did not raise it in your initial response to the lien action.
 Terra Firma makes clear that the objection can come at any stage.

 More recently, in PW Campbell Contracting Co. v.
-Yetter, 339 A.3d 400 (Pa.
+Yetter, No. 910 WDA 2024, 2025 WL 1099644 (Pa.
 Super.
-2025), the Superior Court applied the strict compliance standard from Terra Firma to hold that a “cost-plus” contract is not a contract for an “agreed sum” under 49 P.S. section 1503(5).
+Apr.
+14, 2025) (non-precedential), the Superior Court held, on plain-language grounds, that a “cost-plus” contract is not a contract for an “agreed sum” under 49 P.S. section 1503(5).
+The court expressly declined to decide whether strict or substantial compliance governs the Mechanic’s Lien Law.
 When work is performed under a cost-plus arrangement, the contractor must provide a detailed itemization of labor and materials and prices charged, as required by section 1503(6), rather than simply claiming a lump sum balance.

 If the contractor claims a lump sum on a cost-plus contract without the required itemization, the lien is deficient and can be stricken.